 For audit data generated by Azure Information Protection clients, scanners, and Microsoft Defender ATP: 20 GB per 10,000 active users per month.

-If you use mandatory labeling or you've configured a default label in the Global policy, your rates are likely to be significantly higher.
+If you use mandatory labeling or you've configured a default label for most users, your rates are likely to be significantly higher.

 Azure Monitor Logs has a Usage and estimated costs feature to help you estimate and review the amount of data stored, and you can also control the data retention period for your Log Analytics workspace.
 For more information, see Manage usage and costs with Azure Monitor Logs.